brandonyongys/brandonyongys.github.io/_pages/about.md

 When I'm not working, you'll probably find me reading about financial independence, lurking on Reddit, or planning my dream trip to see the aurora somewhere cold.

+🛠️ This blog is called **Build, Break, Rebuild** because that's exactly how my systems (and skills) have evolved - one failure at a time.

 Feel free to check out my projects or say hi!